Stevieag/stevieag.github.io/_posts/2026-11-15-Work-Life-Balance-in-Tech-Isnt-a-Wellness-Poster.markdown

 Healthy leadership:

 - Plans realistically and cuts scope instead of casually demanding heroics.
-- Models boundaries — not sending non-urgent messages at 11 pm.
+- Models boundaries i.e. not sending non-urgent messages at 11 pm.
-- Has clear on-call structure with compensation and recovery time.
+- Have clear on-call structure with compensation and recovery time.
 - Talks about burnout like it's real, because it is.

 If you're leading a team: this is part of your job.
 If you're not yet, this is what you should expect from the people who are.